Shinyzenith/website/content/blogs/tinywl_nim.md

 ---

-Recently I started an orgnization named [Waycrate](https://github.com/waycrate) to write high quality wayland tools.
+Recently I started an organization named [Waycrate](https://github.com/waycrate) to write high quality wayland tools.
 Being drunk in the wayland craze
 I took it upon myself to rewrite BSPWM for Wayland.
 Since the waycrate team has already finished rewriting [sxhkd for wayland](https://github.com/waycrate/swhkd), this makes my work a tad bit simpler.